sushengyang/FacebookSearch/README.md

     python manage.py syncdb
     python manage.py runserver

 Navigate to [facebook-search.herokuapp.com:8000](facebook-search.herokuapp.com:8000) (We mapped this to localhost earlier.
-This was to tell facebook that this is a legitimate deployment and not an attempt at cross site scripting.)
+This was to tell facebook that this is a legitimate deployment.)

 Login via Facebook and we are good to go.

+*Warning:* Remember to remove the hosts file entry later.